-Referencing Table Requirement Comment SUEWS_SiteSelect.txt MU Use coordinate system WGS84.
-For compatibility with GIS, neg- ative values are to the west, pos- itive values are to the east (e.g. Vancouver = $-123.12$ ; Shanghai = 121.47) Note this is a change of sign convention between v2016a and v2017a See latitude for more details.
+Referencing Table Require- Comment

+ment

+SUEWS_SiteSelect.txt MU Use coordinate system WGS84.

+For compatibility with GIS, neg-

+ative values are to the west, pos-

+itive values are to the east (e.g.

+Vancouver = -123.12; Shanghai =

+121.47) Note this is a change of

+sign convention between v2016a

+and v2017a See latitude for more

+details.